prometheus/docs/content/blog/2019-01-28-subquery-support.md

 ## Introduction

 As the title suggests, a subquery is a part of a query, and allows you to do a range query within a query, which was not possible before.
-It has been a long-standing feature request [prometheus/prometheus/1227](https://github.com/prometheus/prometheus/issues/1227).
+It has been a long-standing feature request: [prometheus/prometheus/1227](https://github.com/prometheus/prometheus/issues/1227).

-The pull request for subquery support was recently merged into Prometheus [prometheus/prometheus/4831](https://github.com/prometheus/prometheus/pull/4831) and will be available in Prometheus 2.7.
+The [pull request](https://github.com/prometheus/prometheus/pull/4831) for subquery support was recently merged into Prometheus and will be available in Prometheus 2.7.
 Let’s learn more about it below.

 ## Motivation

 Previously if you wanted to have a range selection on a query for your alerting rules or graphing, it would require you to have a recording rule based on that query, and perform range selection on the metrics created by the recording rules.
-Example `max_over_time(rate(my_counter_total[5m])[1h])`.
+Example: `max_over_time(rate(my_counter_total[5m])[1h])`.

 When you want some quick results on data spanning days or weeks, it can be quite a bit of a wait until you have enough data in your recording rules before it can be used.
 Forgetting to add recording rules can be frustrating.
 And it would be tedious to create a recording rule for each step of a query.